SayHomeSell.com Logo

 The 30/3/1 will have a lower initial rate than the 30/10/1.
 The higher the delayed adjustment period, the higher the interest rate.

-There are also hybrids at:
+There are also combos at:

 15/3/1